dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 WordPress comes with a nice default comment box and you can get other ones through plugins if you don't like the default one.
 But if you want to place the comment box a little above than the position it is already in then you are in trouble!

-Editing plugins in WordPress is really hard unless you are an expert in ```php``` and know where to look for the changes.
+Editing plugins in WordPress are really hard unless you are an expert in ```php``` and know where to look for the changes.
 I have tried it and I can tell you that it is not a good experience.

-WordPress comments otherwise works great, you have nothing to code and most of the bloggers use it.
-But if you have made a choice to move from WordPress to Jekyll (which I would really appreciate) then you can install one of these comment boxes in your blog.
+WordPress comments otherwise work great, you have nothing to code and most of the bloggers use it.
+But if you have made a choice to move from WordPress to Jekyll (which I would really appreciate) then you can install one of these comment boxes on your blog.

 I can guarantee you that they are easy to implement.
 And you will have the full control of how they look and behave (for the most parts).
 So let's dive right in.

 {% include adsense-inside-post.html %}

-There are many ways to add comment box to Jekyll.
+There are many ways to add a comment box to Jekyll.
 I will be discussing only the major ones.

 **1. Disqus**